biocuration/isb-website/wp-content/plugins/wp-simple-firewall/readme.txt

-=== Shield WordPress Security ===
+=== Shield Security ===
 Contributors: paultgoodchild
 Donate link: http://icwp.io/q
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: security, shield, firewall, rename wp login, two-factor authentication, audit trail, dos, brute force, whitelist, blacklist, GASP, spam, automatic updates, ithemes, wordfence, better wp security, all-in-one, lockdown, login, hack
+Tags: security, shield, firewall, two-factor authentication, 2FA, audit trail, brute force, whitelist, blacklist, spam, ithemes, wordfence, better wp security, all-in-one, lockdown, login, hack
 Requires at least: 3.5.0
-Tested up to: 4.7
+Tested up to: 4.8
-Stable tag: 5.6.0
+Stable tag: 5.10.1

-The Most Comprehensive and Highest-Rated Security System for WordPress (formerly the WordPress Simple Firewall).
+Protect your website, your reputation, and your customers for free with Shield Security, the most powerful security system for WordPress

 == Description ==

-> <strong>All-Over WordPress Security Protection</strong><br />
-> Shield is the **most powerful [WordPress protection system](http://icwp.io/wpsf09) available**.
-Designed for maximum compatibility with your WordPress sites, it provides a super-simple platform for both beginner and advanced users.
+> <strong>Don't Leave Your Site At Risk</strong><br />
+> If your site is vulnerable to attack, you're putting your business and your reputation at serious risk.
+Getting hacked can mean you're locked out of your site, client data stolen, your website defaced or offline, and Google *will* penalise you.
 >
-> NO more nasty site lockouts!
-Experience the difference that a great security plugin makes, alongside common-sense security design.
+> Why take the risk?
 >
+> Download and install Shield now for FREE so that you have the most powerful WordPress security system working for you and protecting your site.
+>
-> <strong>Premium Support For Businesses</strong><br />
+> <strong>Shield + iControlWP</strong><br />
-> Shield, combined [with iControlWP](http://icwp.io/shld8), offers professionals and businesses a powerful management platform
-> for website security, automated backups, and business continuity and disaster recovery.
-Can you afford not to protect your
-> business's most important online assets?
+> If you have multiple sites, then Shield [combined with iControlWP](http://icwp.io/shld8), takes the pain out of managing your websites, and covers your security, daily backup (and restore), and updating plugins/themes

+All the wonderful features of how we protect you and your site are set out below in detail, but there are a few things about us, that you should know first:

+* We're on a mission to liberate people who manage websites from unnecessarily repetitive work, and by 2022 we want to be saving our clients over 62.5 million hours per year (and we'd love you to join us in our quest)
+* We have three rules that apply to everything we do, and you'll see these when you use our products or contact us for help:

+1. We make everything as simple and easy-to-use as possible (and no simpler!).
+1. We're reliable – we make sure our products do what they promise.
+1. We take ownership for resolving problems - we will solve the problem, or point you towards the solution.

+So, read on for the detail, or start protecting yourself, *your clients and your clients' customers* immediately by downloading and installing Shield now

 = What makes the Shield different? =